AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/events.md

 > At this point the Sandbox only enables the emitting of encrypted note preimages through encrypted events.
 > In the future we will allow emitting arbitrary information.
-> (If you currently emit arbitrary information, AztecRPC server will fail to decrypt, process and store this data, so it will not be queryable).
+> (If you currently emit arbitrary information, Aztec RPC Server will fail to decrypt, process and store this data, so it will not be queryable).

 To emit encrypted logs first import the `emit_encrypted_log` utility function inside your contract: